johnnovak/RML-Amiga/website/docs/manual/troubleshooting.md

     graphics assume the NTSC vertical stretch factor (1:1.2 pixel aspect ratio as opposed to 1:1 PAL pixel aspect ratio, in other words).

-    You can check whether a game is PAL, NTSC, or NTSC50 in the included game spreadsheet, or you can check the **Hardware / Chipset** tab in the WinUAE settings after loading the game config.
+    You can check whether a game is PAL, NTSC, or NTSC50 in the [Game list](../appendices/game-list.md), or you can check the **Hardware / Chipset** tab in the WinUAE settings after loading the game config.
 If the **NTSC** checkbox is ticked, it's an NTSC game (set your desktop to 60 Hz), otherwise, it's either PAL or NTSC50 (set it to 50 Hz).

 ## Distorted audio in NTSC games